-Table (7) shows the results of the "K2" test to indicate the differences between the opinions of the study participants on the questionnaire regarding attitudes of teachers in primary schools in general education in the State of Kuwait towards the ethics of the profession in the field of education, where the values of "K2" ranged between (12,38 - 381) and all of them are indicative at the level of significance (0.001).
+Table (7) shows the results of the "K2" test to indicate the differences between the opinions of the study participants on the second questionnaire regarding the attitudes of teachers in primary schools in general education in the State of Kuwait towards the ethics of the profession in the field of education, where the values of "K2" ranged between (12,38 - 381) and all of them are indicative at the level of significance (0.001).
 This means that there are statistically significant differences between the opinions of the Individuals of the study sample.
-Yet, the Individuals of the study sample agreed that the teachers the authentic values within defend institutions to face contemporary challenges with a relative weight of 51% in a medium direction.
+Yet, the Individuals of the study sample agreed that the teachers the authentic values within defend institutions face contemporary to challenges with a relative weight of 51% in а medium direction.